-(AS) is the first Ant Colony Optimization algorithm, developed by Marco Dorigo\citep{antq}.
-The Ant Colony Optimization algorithm (ACO), also introduced by Dorigo, is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.
-Ant System uses an artificial ant- a computational agent- to find good solutions to graph-related optimization problems.
-The optimization problem that ACO can apply on is equivalent to the TSP, which finds the shortest path on a weighted graph.
-In the ACO algorithm, each artificial ant selects a path to constructs a solution arbitrarily for every iteration.
+\paragraph{Ant System (AS)} is the first ant colony optimization algorithm \cite{antq}, which reduces computational problems to path search problems.
+The ant system uses an artificial ant---a computational agent---to find good solutions to graph-related optimization problems.
+The optimization problem to which we can apply ant colony optimization is equivalent to the TSP, which finds the shortest path on a weighted graph.
+In the ant colony optimization algorithm, each artificial ant selects a path to arbitrarily construct a solution for every iteration.
 Then, the solutions generated by the ants are compared and evaluated.
-The network will be adjusted based on the evaluations.
+The network is then adjusted based on the evaluations.